 Plants are a great way to encourage wildlife to your pond.
 ‘If you aim to cover around 50 per cent of your pond, they can do a great job at keeping the water cool and algae growth down,’ says experts from the RSPB.
-However, when selecting plants be sure to opt for a mix that offers food for pollinators as well as protective habitats or food for insects, amphibians and mammals.
+However, when selecting plants be sure to opt for a mix that offers food for pollinators as well as protective habitats or food for insects, amphibians, and mammals.
 ‘It is important to avoid invasive species like Canadian Pond Weed (Elodea canadensis) and those like Rushes (Typha species) which can puncture the liner,’ recommends Barry.

 Also when thinking about how to build a pond, you must also consider whether you want to incorporate water feature ideas.
-Additions such as a fountain will not only provide a bubbling soundtrack to your garden but it will also add visual interest and help to attract birds and wildlife towards your pond.
+Additions such as a fountain will not only provide a bubbling soundtrack to your garden but will also add visual interest and help to attract birds and wildlife to your pond.

-There are many different options for fountains, from those with pumps that help to aerate the water to solar options that simply float on the surface and recirculate the water below.
+There are many options for fountains, from those with pumps that help to aerate the water to solar options that simply float on the surface and recirculate the water below.

 Can a pond be built anywhere?

 Yes, a pond can be built anywhere.
 Though if you want to figure out how to build a pond as part of your small garden ideas, it might be better to opt for a container pond over a permanent structure.

 You also need to consider the location of your pond.
 The optimum location would be one that receives between four and six hours of sunlight.
 However, it is better to have a pond in a less optimal location than to not have one at all.